Countdown to vaccine deadline for 30,000 UNLV students, 100,000 across Nevada

-UNLV kicked off their annual "Premiere Day" with help from UNLV Community Clinic to help college students access the vaccine.
+UNLV kicked off their annual "Premiere Day" with help from the UNLV Community Clinic to help college students access the COVID-19 vaccine.

-The university is not certain how many are in compliance with the mandate, which is a little more than 2 months away.
+The university is not certain how many are in compliance with the mandate, which is a little more than two months away.
 The university is working to compile that data.

-Students must get vaccinated by the deadline to enroll in the spring semester.
+Students must be vaccinated by the deadline to enroll in the Spring semester.

 "I didn't want to do it.
-Honestly, I just wanted to stay in school," one student told FOX5, who was skeptical of the need for the vaccines without the mandate, and has questions about it.
+Honestly, I just wanted to stay in school," one student said, who was skeptical of the need for the vaccines without the mandate, and has questions about it.

 Dr. Laura Culley, who supervises the medical students administering the vaccines in the clinic, said many younger adults think they are still less vulnerable to COVID-19.